Lesson 4 of 5

 Beloved disciple

 One of the most enigmatic figures in John’s Gospel is the disciple whom Jesus loved.
-This disciple appears beside Jesus at the Last Supper and at the foot of the cross (13:23; 19:26).
+This disciple appears reclining next to Jesus during Jesus’ last night with his disciples and then again at the foot of the cross (13:23; 19:26).
 He visits the empty tomb and recognizes the risen Jesus by the Sea of Galilee (20:2-10; 21:7).
 Traditionally, the beloved disciple is identified as the apostle John, the son of Zebedee.
 Nevertheless, the Gospel never gives the name of this disciple, which makes it difficult to identify him with certainty.
-The beloved disciple’s testimony is preserved in the Gospel of John, though the Gospel was apparently completed after his death.
-The final chapter assumes that the beloved disciple has died (21:20-23).
+The beloved disciple’s testimony is preserved in the Gospel of John and t he final chapter assumes that the beloved disciple has died (21:20-23).
 What is most important is not the identity of this disciple, but the testimony that he gives concerning Jesus.

 Chronology of Jesus’ ministry

 The sequence of events in John’s Gospel differs from those in the other Gospels.
-The temple cleansing occurs in John 2 rather than at the end of Jesus’ ministry, and Jesus is crucified on the day before the Passover meal, rather than on the day after the Passover meal, as in the other Gospels.
+The temple cleansing occurs in John 2 rather than at the end of Jesus’ ministry, and Jesus is crucified on the day before the Passover meal, the Day of Preparation, rather than on the day after the Passover meal, as in the other Gospels.
 Some assume that the first three Gospels always preserve the correct order of events and that John changes it.
-It is better to recognize that all four Gospels preserve historical tradition, yet each tells the story of Jesus in a distinctive way.
+It is better to recognize that all four Gospels preserve some historical tradition, yet each tells the story of Jesus in a distinctive way.
 On the historical level, many think it probable that Jesus cleansed the temple at the end of his ministry rather than at the beginning, as John tells it.
+In Matthew, Mark, and Luke, the temple incident is the cause for the authorities to want to arrest Jesus.
+For John, that impetus is the raising of Lazarus.
 Yet many also find it plausible to think that John’s placement of the crucifixion on the day before Passover is historically accurate.
+John’s alterations to the timeline of Jesus’ ministry are theologically driven rather than a concern for historical accuracy.

 Fulfillment of Scripture